 |Cold Foil Colors Similar To Hot Foil|

 just as rapid as printing when using regular ink, since the U.V. light to dry the glue is inline on the press.
 Also, the foil-save features that come with certain equipment make the process more economical.
-It is equally efficient for short-and longer-run projects, and permits registration control with inline application.
+It is equally efficient for short-and longer-run projects and permits registration control with the inline applications.